Nabinbista12/React-Travel/README.md

+# Project
+This project is build while learning react and it is made with the help of tutorial.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.